 Some common family emergencies include:

-An example of a common family emergency that occurs outside the house is road accidents.
+An example of a common family emergency that occurs outside the house is a road accident.
 According to WHO, car accidents are the biggest killers of children and young adults.
 Around 1.35 million people died in car accidents around the world in 2016 alone.
 You or a family member could be victims of a road accident.
 It does not have to be your fault.
-It could be a drunk driver, or a cyclist suddenly appearing from nowhere, a teenager texting as they cross the road, or someone running a red light.
-Causes of car accidents seem to be endless.
+It could be a drunk driver, a cyclist suddenly appearing from nowhere, a teenager texting as they cross the road, or someone running a red light.
+The causes of car accidents seem to be endless.

 Despite safety efforts made by the government to develop safer infrastructure (such as creating cycling lanes, passing legislation on speeding, enforcing strict rules on fastening seat belts, etc.), accidents still happen.